microsoft/finops-toolkit/docs/optimization-engine/customizing-aoe.md

 The script will also ask you to enter, **if needed**, the Hybrid Worker Group you want the runbooks to run in (see the next sub-section).

-## ℹ️ Scale AOE runbooks with Hybrid Worker
+## 🦹 Scale AOE runbooks with Hybrid Worker

 By default, AOE Automation runbooks are executed in the context of the Azure Automation sandbox.
 If you face performance issues due to the memory limits of the Automation sandbox or decide to implement private endpoints for the Storage Account or SQL Database, to harden AOE's security, you will need to execute runbooks from a Hybrid Worker (an Azure or on-premises Virtual Machine with the Automation Hybrid Worker extension).
 To change the execution context for the AOE runbooks, you must use the `Reset-AutomationSchedules.ps1` script.
 See how to use the script in the previous sub-section and, after setting the runbooks execution base time, enter the Hybrid Worker Group name you want the runbooks to run in.